2 min read

 When it comes to finding the right solution to meet their organizations' needs, many people struggle initially with using the best search terms to help them zero in on what they actually need.

 This is especially true when it comes to finding online voting solutions.
 Commonly, people use the terms 'surveys,' 'polls,' and 'voting' interchangeably.
-However, each of these terms have slight distinctions from one another that help defines a specific action or result taking place.
+However, each of these terms has slight distinctions from one another that help defines a specific action or result taking place.

 While surveys and polls are typically less formal methods of getting input or a consensus from a group, we define voting as a formal decision-making process that has specific rules and procedures in place to determine a clear outcome.

-For example, if you were electing a new president for your organization, you wouldn't want to just poll your employees for their preferences--you'd want them to commit to an option for a concrete answer.
+For example, if you were electing a new president for your organization, you wouldn't want to simply poll your employees for their preferences--you'd want them to commit to an option for a concrete answer.

 Online voting platforms have become increasingly popular over the past several years, primarily because of their quality and ease of use.
 Voters receive a link with login information to access their ballot, then submit their votes electronically for tabulation.
 This process is simpler both for accessing the ballot on the voter side and counting votes from the administrator side.